-Identity theft occurs when someone uses your personally identifying information, like your name, Social Security number, or credit card number, without your permission, to commit fraud or other crimes.
+Identity theft occurs when someone uses your personal identifying information, like your name, Social Security number, or credit card number, without your permission, to commit fraud or other crimes.
 For your protection, you should always carefully monitor your business and personal bank accounts for fraudulent activity.
 If you ever see anything unusual, immediately contact your local Bank of Marin office or our Customer Support at 1(866) 626-6004.
 Read more about how to report identity theft or fraud.

 Tips to protect yourself from identity theft

 - Don’t give your Social Security number over the phone unless it’s absolutely necessary and you know the identity of the person requesting the information.

 - Be wary of giving out other identifying information, such as birthplace and mother’s maiden name unless you are sure of the person requesting the information.
 This information is often used by financial institutions for identification purposes.

 - Lock your mailbox.
 If that is not possible, empty it as soon as possible after mail delivery.

 - Don’t leave letters for pickup outside your box.
 Put them in a secure U.S. Postal Service box or take them to the post office.

 - Check your credit report at the three national credit bureaus (Experian, Equifax, and Trans Union) at least annually and look for unauthorized activity.

 - Buy a paper shredder (they aren’t expensive) and use it to dispose of old financial records (including tax returns), pre-approved credit card offers and any other documents that may contain identifying information.

 - Don’t leave behind receipts that have credit or debit card numbers at ATMs, stores or gas pumps.